dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 If an assigned user does not already have a matching DNSimple user with the same email address, a DNSimple user will be provisioned for them and the DNSimple account admin will receive a notification that they have been added.

-If an assigned user already exists, they will need to [link their DNSimple user to their Okta identity](#linking-a-dnsimple-user-to-an-okta-identity) on the User Settings page within DNSimple.
+If an assigned user already exists, they will need to [link their DNSimple user to their Okta identity](#linking-a-dnsimple-user-to-an-okta-identity) on the User Settings page within DNSimple before they can log in to DNSimple with their Okta identity.

 The team members can now easily log in with their Okta identity.
 When you delete or suspend a team member from your company's Okta organization admin, the corresponding member's DNSimple access will be revoked automatically, reducing the administration requirements for your organization.